 If you’re a student, you’ve heard about a formal essay: a factual, research-based paper written in 3rd person.
 Most students have to produce dozens of them during their educational career.

-Writing a formal essay may not be the easiest task.
+Writing a formal essay is not exactly a piece of cake.
 But fear not: our custom-writing team is here to guide you through the process.
 This article will:

 đź‘” Formal Essay Definition

-A formal essay is a well-structured piece of writing with a clear introduction, body, and conclusion.
-This type of essay often includes cited research, uses an academic tone, and is written in 3rd person.
-While writing a formal essay, it’s necessary to back up your arguments with factual evidence.
+A formal essay is a well-organized piece of writing with a straightforward introduction, body, and conclusion.
+This essay type often includes cited research, uses an academic tone, and is written in 3rd person.
+While producing a formal paper, it’s necessary to support your claims with factual evidence.

 What Is an Informal Essay vs. Formal Essay?